mspalti/iiif_dspace_workflows/README.md

 ## Image Server

-Here's a quick overview of my cantaloupe image server is integrated with DSpace.
+Here's a quick description of how the cantaloupe image server is integrated with DSpace.

-The path to the server provided in an IIIF configuration property in my local.cfg.
+The path to the server provided in an IIIF configuration property in local.cfg.

 `iiif.image.server = https://digitalcollections.willamette.edu/image-server/cantaloupe-4.1.7/iiif/2/`

-This is used in the image service definition that is returned by the DSpace REST API as part of the IIIF manifest:
+This configuration property is used in the image service definition that is embedded in the IIIF manifest and returned by the DSpace REST API to Mirador:

 ```
 service: {